shashujasmine/Beloved-Connect/README.md

 5. Open a Pull Request.

 ---
-Built with people for those we love.
+Built with people for those we love...